Drag an image here

 Use Cases

-When a client hands you a hero image but doesn't have brand guidelines, upload their photo here.
-You can instantly extract a cohesive primary, secondary, and accent color to theme their entire website.
+It is incredibly common for a new client to hand you a beautiful hero image for their homepage, but completely lack any official brand guidelines.
+Instead of guessing, you can upload their photo here to instantly extract a cohesive primary, secondary, and accent color to build their UI theme.

-Studying a master painting or a reference photograph?
-Pull the exact color palette to use in your Procreate or Photoshop swatches to replicate the lighting and atmosphere.
+When you are studying a master painting or analyzing a reference photograph, understanding the underlying color theory is critical.
+Pull the exact color palette using our tool, and import those swatches into Procreate or Photoshop to accurately replicate the lighting and atmosphere in your own work.

 Interior Decorators

-Snap a picture of a fabric pattern or a piece of art your client loves.
-Extract the hex codes and convert them to physical paint swatches to build a room's mood board.
+Inspiration for a room design often starts with a single object.
+Snap a picture of a fabric pattern, a rug, or a piece of art your client loves.
+Extract the hex codes here and use them to find matching physical paint swatches and complementary furniture pieces for their mood board.

 Frequently Asked Questions